-My appointment with an endocrinologist a few days later was another eye opener.
-As soon as he walked into the room, without even looking at me or my meter which I brought with me with 80 stored blood sugar readings, he said “You need insulin.”
-Then he started to do a physical and said “You need to be hospitalized with an IV because you’re dehydrated; do you have medical insurance?”
-When I said “no,” he said “Get some Pedialyte and Gatorade and drink six glasses of each per day.”
-I asked “Don’t those drinks have sugar in them?”
-He said “Not really.”
-He gave me a prescription for “Januvia” ($400.00 for 100 tablets) and directed me to take two a day.
+Seeing an endocrinologist was another eye opener.
+As soon as he walked into the room, without even looking at me or my meter which had 80 stored blood sugar readings, he said “you need insulin.”
+Then he did a physical and said “you need to be hospitalized with an IV because you’re dehydrated; do you have medical insurance?”
+When I said no, he said “get some Pedialyte and Gatorade and drink six glasses of each per day.”
+I asked “don’t those drinks have sugar in them?”
+He said “not really.”
+He gave me a prescription for Januvia ($400 for 100 tablets) and directed me to take two a day.
 He then handed me an 1800 calorie/day diet and disappeared.

-After paying the $1,200.00 for the visit and labs, I started taking the medication as directed.
-After two weeks, the medication made me too ill to drive or exercise and somehow caused my intestines to become obstructed (gas or something) and I spent all night trying to go to the bathroom.
-Only being low on cash kept me from going to the E.R. again.
-I also had to get up three or four times each night to eat.
-I phoned the doctor several times over the next week to get a different medication, but he never returned one single call so I stopped taking the medication.
+I paid $1,200 for the visit and labs and started taking the medication.
+After two weeks, the medication made me too ill to drive or exercise and caused my intestines to become obstructed.
+I phoned the doctor several times over the next week to get a different medication, but he never returned any of my calls so I stopped taking the medication.

-I have even found it easy to maintain these guidelines while eating out, eventhough my diabetes class educators said “If you’re diabetic, it is impossible to eat right at restaurants so try to avoid eating out altogether.”
-Yesterday, my family took me out to our favorite Mexican restaurant for my birthday.
-I had grilled vegetarian fajitas with tofu and black beans.
-Remembering the information in Eat To Live about fiber, I left the pasty processed rice alone, I had ONE tortilla chip, ate the whole cup of Salsa and left the flour tortillas alone.
-Just as stated in Eat To Live, by doing that, I had room for the grilled vegetables, mushrooms and tofu.
+I am now 57 years old and weigh 188 pounds (I am 6ft. tall).
+I have even found it easy to eat out, eventhough my diabetes class educators said “If you’re diabetic, it is impossible to eat right at restaurants so try to avoid eating out altogether.”
+My family took me out to our favorite Mexican restaurant for my birthday.
+I had grilled vegetarian fajitas with tofu and black beans. .
 I tested my blood sugar two hours later, expecting it to be around 180 because I overate.
 It was 124.

-I have attended five diabetes “education” classes and I am appalled that the “Certified Diabetes Educators” constantly hand out suggested meals with eggs and toast or processed cereal and milk for breakfast, daily roast beef or turkey sandwiches for lunch and more chicken or other meat at dinner and limiting fruit to one to two day.
+I have attended five diabetes “education classes' and am appalled that the certified diabetes educators constantly hand out suggested meals with eggs and toast or processed cereal and milk for breakfast, daily roast beef or turkey sandwiches for lunch and more chicken or other meat at dinner, and limiting fruit to one to two day.
 They also teach that protein stabilizes blood sugar so it’s important to eat meat and dairy at each meal.
-After those dietary recommendations, she then spoke at great length about the evils of high cholesterol, high blood pressure and high blood sugar.
+After those dietary recommendations, one educator then spoke at great length about the evils of high cholesterol, high blood pressure and high blood sugar.
 Then she spent two hours talking about the various drugs available to treat them.
-I have always wondered about the notion that if you are eating the right foods, why would you need drugs to protect yourself from the damage they cause?
-I now weigh 188 pounds.
+I keep thinking if you are eating the right foods, why would you need drugs to protect yourself from the damage they cause.”